open-ibc/ibc-app-solidity-template/README.md

 ### Deploy

-Before deploying, make sure to update the config.json with your contract type to deploy for each of the chain you wish to deploy to.
+Before deploying, make sure to update the config.json with your contract type to deploy for each of the chains you wish to deploy to.

 #### Set contracts to config